About OLLI at AU:

 In addition to study groups, OLLI at AU has a Friday Lecture Series during each semester, and extended lecture series in January and May.

 Membership in OLLI at AU provides an opportunity for social interaction, new friendships, and collegiality.
 Activities are planned and operated by members.
 As a democratic membership organization, OLLI at AU depends on the volunteer services of its members.
 Volunteering brings involvement in the Institute in meaningful, satisfying ways.
 Members are strongly encouraged to participate in one or more of the following ways:

 The Board and its various committees develop and implement policies, procedures, and activities designed to enhance the overall program.

 Study Group Leaders are members with special expertise or interests who wish to share these with other members by designing and leading study groups.
 View more information.

-Most OLLI at AU study groups and educational activities take place at 4801 Massachusetts Ave.
+Study groups and educational activities take place at 4801 Massachusetts Ave.
 NW.
-A few classes are held at AU's Katzen Arts Center.
+See map.

 SUPPORT OF OLLI AT AU

 The Friends of OLLI Fund, established by the Board of Directors, is for future space needs.
 We welcome donations to OLLI at AU at any time.
 OLLI at AU is a registered 501(c)(3) nonprofit corporation.